Rangers vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has seven doubles, seven home runs, 40 walks and 25 RBI (48 total hits).
+- Adley Rutschman has put up 51 hits with seven doubles, eight home runs and 41 walks.
+He has driven in 26 runs.

 Rutschman Recent Games